 Butterfly willow is a type of cricket bat wood distinguished by a butterfly-shaped stain on its surface, resulting from pruned branches during growth.
 This dense scar enhances the bat's durability and performance.
 It's identifiable by the distinct, darker 'butterfly' markings across the bat face.

 The signature feature of Butterfly English Willow bats is the butterfly-shaped stain.
-This mark is not a flaw but rather a natural occurrence due to the tree's growth process.
-As the willow tree grows, branches are pruned over a 10 - 15 year period.
+This mark is not a flaw, but rather a natural occurrence resulting from the tree's growth process.
+As the willow tree grows, branches are pruned over a 10- to 15-year period.

 This pruning leaves a scar, resembling a butterfly, on the wood.
 This scar is not only visually distinctive but also enhances the wood's properties.

-The stain marks a tough point in the wood, contributing to the bat's excellent 'ping,' outstanding performance, and durability.
+The stain marks a tough point in the wood, contributing to the bat's excellent 'ping,' outstanding performance, and durability and is available in adult and childrens cricket bats.

 Characteristics of Butterfly Willow

-The scar area is denser than the rest of the wood, making it stronger.
-However, this density also means that it is rare to find light-weighted butterfly clefts.
+The scar area is denser than the surrounding wood, making it stronger.
+However, this density also means that it is rare to find lightweight butterfly clefts.

-Despite this, bats made from this willow are known for their durability and great performance and are becoming highly sort after.
+Despite this, bats made from this willow are renowned for their durability and exceptional performance, and are becoming highly sought after, especially with bats with a duckbill profile cricket bat.

 This makes them an attractive option for players looking for high-quality bats at a more affordable price point.